ClosedSourcerer/ExpertGroupGitHubTraining/README.md

     - used to be called trunk
 - If you create a new branch you must choose an existing branch as the basis for the new one.
 - Better to only create branches from main and also merge them back only into main
+- A branch is a parallel version of a repository.
+It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the "live" version.
+When you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes.

 ## Commits

+- Make changes to a file and commit them into the branch.
+- The commit represents the changes to the file
+- Commits be be tracked and commented
+- A commit, or "revision", is an individual change to a file (or set of files).
+When you make a commit to save your work, Git creates a unique ID (a.k.a. the "SHA" or "hash") that allows you to keep record of the specific changes committed along with who made them and when.
+Commits usually contain a commit message which is a brief description of what changes were made.

+## Merge

+- Merges apply changes from one branch into another branch
+- We merge vua pull requests
+- Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
+This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
+A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.

+## Merge conflict
+- Can appear when making a pull requests
+- Can appear when multiple feature branches edit the same file and then try merging back into the main branch
+- A difference that occurs between merged branches.
+Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
+The merge conflict must be resolved before you can merge the branches.

 ## Pull Requests

+- Used to requests that a branch gets merged into another branch
+- Can be combined with a review process
+- Develop your feature in a feature branch and then request to have it merged back into the main branch
+- Merge conflicts have to be resolved before the merge can be executed
+- Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.
+Like issues, pull requests each have their own discussion forum.

+## Forks

+- A copy of antoher repository, that still knows its source
+- You can sync with the source and pull requests into the source
+- A fork is a personal copy of another user's repository that lives on your account.
+Forks allow you to freely make changes to a project without affecting the original upstream repository.
+You can also open a pull request in the upstream repository and keep your fork synced with the latest changes since both repositories are still connected.

 ## Issues